-If you experience undesirable side effects, discuss them with your doctor as soon as possible.
-Your dose could be adjusted or other medication may be recommended.
+If you experience undesirable side effects, discuss them with your pharmacist or doctor as soon as possible.
+If necessary, your medication could be adjusted or other medication may be recommended.

 People suffering from a mood disorder can also experience other problems, including:

 Mood disorders are not always preventable, but if you have symptoms associated with them, you should act immediately.
 The tips for maintaining good mental health will help you change certain lifestyle habits.
-These changes will not heal you, but they will help improve your health and reduce the number of factors that worsen or influence your condition.
+These changes will help improve your health and reduce the factors that worsen or influence your symptoms.

-Mood disorders do not always have a single cause.
-Often, it is a combination of many factors that lead to symptoms of mood disorders.
+Mood disorders do not have a single cause.
+A combination of many factors lead to mood disorders.
 Factors may include the following:

 Mood disorders can affect anyone, regardless of age, sex, social status, education, nationality or ethnic origin.

 People with a mood disorder are sometimes victims of their own prejudices and those of society.
 These prejudices discourage people from seeking help or continuing their treatment.
 To learn more about prejudices and how to fight them, read Fighting the Stigma Surrounding Mental Illness.

 Resources are available for help and to obtain more information about mood disorders: